openbohemians/finis/README.md

 ```

-Inline lists are are command separated values enclosed in square brackets.
+Inline lists are are comma separated values enclosed by parenthesis.

 ### Inline Tables